 Those are my favourite!
-As I'm from that part of Poland (actually from the very capital of Silesia) those dumplings are no strangers for me ;) They are part of Silesian, traditional Sunday dinner which consists of: dumplings, red cabbage and roulades (stuffed with sausage, some pickles, onion) with a gravy.
+As I'm from that part of Poland (actually from the very capital of Silesia - Katowice) those dumplings are no stranger to me ;) They are part of Silesian, traditional Sunday dinner which consists of: dumplings, red cabbage and roulades (stuffed with sausage, some pickles, onion) with a gravy.
 Oh, how I miss those family dinners...
-I don't make those dumplings very often, as I prefer to make them once in a time but a huge amount of it and just freeze portions ready to be cooked.
-I didn't cook them straight after making them.
-The photo was taken when they were still raw, just after taking them from the freezer - before making handy, small portions ;) The recipe isn't complicated and I highly recommend to try them.
-They are great with some savoury sauce or goulash.
+I don't make those dumplings very often, as I prefer to make them once in a time, but a huge amount of it and just freeze portions ready to be cooked.
+The recipe isn't complicated and I highly recommend to try them.
+They are great with some savoury meat sauce, mushroom sauce or goulash.

 How to make them...

 - 1 kg potatoes

 - potato flour

 Boil the potatoes and mash them.
 Divide the mash into 4 equal parts and